Richterite/Pipe-Flow-Patern-Prediction/README.md

 ## Result Preview
 ![Numerical solution vs generated data](./docs/image/result_compared.gif)
 <br>
 The animation above is the solution of Navier-stokes equation by using Numerical Method.
 On the other hand, the bottom animation is generated data by Generative model that have been trained for 2 training sessions, each 750 epochs.
 The results are far from perfect imitation due to limited computing resources, hence the exploration of Machine Learning models also limited.
+Model evaluation for this model are Recall = 79.07%; Precision = 82.55% and F1 Score = 80.78%.

 ## References